Giethoorn, the Netherlands, is a charming village in the province of Overijssel, and a must-visit place if you’re traveling to the country.

 As promised, here’s a handy, interactive map of Giethoorn, the Netherlands that you can access from your phone.
 Click here for the map.
 Enjoy!

 When are you headed to Giethoorn?
-What other villages have you been in the Netherlands that were also straight out a fairytale book?
-Leave your answers in comments.
-I would love to hear about you!
+What other villages have you been to in the Netherlands that were also straight out a fairytale book?
+Leave your answers in the comments.
+I would love to hear from you!

 Did you like this article about Giethoorn, the Netherlands?
 Then pin it to your Pinterest travel board!